Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/ui/grid-layout.md

 ## More information

-The Maui Blazor Bindings Grid component is based on the Xamarin.Forms grid.
-More information on the Xamarin.Forms grid is available in the [Xamarin.Forms Grid topic](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/layouts/grid).
+The Maui Blazor Bindings Grid component is based on the MAUI grid.
+More information on the MAUI grid is available in the [MAUI Grid topic](https://docs.microsoft.com/xamarin/xamarin-forms/user-interface/layouts/grid).